blackboard/anthologydevdocs/docs/developer-portal/creating-rest-or-lti-application.md

 4. **Delete your application.** This removes your application.
 This is a one-way operation and cannot be undone.

 5. **Manage your keys.** You can create new keys (keys and secrets), but the application keeps the same application ID.
-This can be used when you want to rotate your keys or make an old key and secret unusuable.
+This can be used when you want to rotate your keys or make an old key and secret unusable.
 You may never need to create additional keys.
 When you select **+**, it will generate new values that will be shown only once.
 Document and store them in a safe place because Blackboard is unable to retrieve this data.

    ![Manage keys](/assets/img/create-rest-or-lti-app-8.png)